 I knew that by coming onstage, I’d risk embarrassment.
 But humiliation?
 I’ve seen him coach nineteen other people during this two-day conference.
-Sure, he’s gotten a laugh or two at the expense of the entrepreneur on stage, but I had no idea how different it would feel to be on the receiving end of his ribbing.
+Sure, he’s gotten a few laughs at the expense of the entrepreneur on stage, but I had no idea how different it would feel to be on the receiving end of his ribbing.

 I expected him to talk about my business.
 Ask me about my model, my income, my marketing, the way he has with every other entrepreneur he’s coached today.
-Never in a Giant Sequoia’s lifetime did I think the focus would be on my damn dress.
-A dress, by the way, that I love and look damn good in.
+Never in a Giant Sequoia’s lifetime did I think the focus would be on my dress.
+A dress that I love and look damn good in.

 After the laughter dies, Power continues.

 “Who are your clients, Virginia?”